adrianomarino1992/web_api_base/readme.md

 Determine the minumun number of characters of a string

 ### @Regex(exp : RegExp)
-Determine is a string field match determined pattern
+Determine the pattern expression to validate the string property

 ### @Rule<T>(action : (arg : T) => boolean)
-Check whether some property respect some validation rule
+Determine the delegate used to validate the property

 ### Sample of a complete object